zzzprojects/docs/entityframework.net/pages/saving-data/retrieve-id-of-inserted-entity.md

 ## Answer

 It is pretty easy.
-If you are using DB generated Ids (like `IDENTITY` in MS SQL) you just need to add entity to the contexct and call SaveChanges on that context.
+If you are using DB generated Ids (like `IDENTITY` in MS SQL) you just need to add entity to the context and call SaveChanges on that context.
 Id will be automatically filled for you.

 ```csharp